SamG101-Developer/SPP-Compiler-5/meta/NEW_TS.md

 - [x] Alter the standard symbolic equality
 - [x] Check the non-generic names are symbolically equal
 - [x] Then check all the arguments recursively
+- [ ] Should allow variants in tuples to match now too

+Aliases (TODO)
+- The alias symbol doesn't have the sup scopes attached to it

 Blanket superimpositions